Legislation and regulation

 - enforcement and compliance powers.

-The ESOS Framework is a principle facet of Australia’s reputation for quality international education.
+The ESOS Framework is a primary facet of Australia’s reputation for quality international education.

 It is also a strong and comprehensive set of legislative instruments that assist in determining a range of issues, such as: